V01dDweller/dotfiles/ansible_best_practices.md

 alongside the target application following the continuous integration model.
-This means an application playbook collection should reliably provision, configure, deploy and update that app across multiple environments with each environment represented by a well organized ansible inventory and group_vars directory structure.
+This means an application playbook collection should reliably provision, configure, deploy and update that app across multiple environments with each environment represented by a well-organized ansible inventory and group_vars directory structure.

 **CI Pipeline:**